hashicorp/terraform-website/content/source/docs/extend/best-practices/index.html.md

 # Terraform Plugin Best Practices

-A key feature of Terraform is its plugin system, separating the logic of managing state, configuration, and providing safe plan and apply lifecycle management, from the details of specific vendor APIs.
+A key feature of Terraform is its plugin system, which separates the details of specific vendor APIs from the shared logic for managing state, managing configuration, and providing a safe plan and apply lifecycle.
 Plugins are responsible for the  implementation of functionality for provisioning resources for a specific cloud provider, allowing each provider to fully support its unique resources and lifecycles and not settling for the lowest common denominator